 To strengthen the tendons along the sides of your wrist, try putting your hands together in front of you in a closed position.
 When you’re in this position, then slowly rotate them 180 degrees so they are facing the ground.
 Repeat this several times.
 This strengthens your tendons and prevents pain from intense strumming or picking routines.
 It can also help to increase speed.

 Chromatic exercises are an excellent way of getting your fingers loosened up as they use every single digit.
 A common one to use is the A chromatic scale.
 It starts around the middle of the neck and gets you moving up to fret one as the strings progress.
 If you call out the notes as you play, it also helps you memorize the notes on the fretboard.

 It can be played ascending and descending, as shown in the chart below.
 It doesn’t sound particularly tuneful, but it’s effective.
-It’s also good to use a metronome to help improve your timing in the process.
+It’s also good to practice playing with a metronome to help improve your timing in the process.

 A nice variation on this is to go up and down the same strings: 1-2-3-4, 4-3-2-1, etc.